15 Foods You Have to Try in New Zealand

 5. Kiwi Burger

 You’ll either think it’s weird or it’s genius!
-What makes a “Kiwi burger” Kiwi is the fact it has beetroot and fried egg along with your standard burger patties and whatever else between two burger buns.
+What makes a “Kiwi burger” Kiwi is the fact it has beetroot and a fried egg along with your standard burger patties and whatever else between two burger buns.
 Don’t knock it until you try it!

 Don’t worry, you won’t find it difficult to find a Kiwi burger in New Zealand.